nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/accelerator.md

 To optimize this process, Sync Gateway maintains an in-memory cache of recent changes in each channel (step 3) which is used to serve the `GET/POST /{db}/_changes` requests (step 4).
 So as write throughput increases, the cache for a particular channel is invalidated more frequently and Sync Gateway needs to update its channel cache.
 Each Sync Gateway instance will end up doing this work to maintain the in-memory cache.

 With Couchbase Mobile 1.4, it's now possible to delegate the task of applying security filtering (access control) to a separate component called Sync Gateway Accelerator.
-This component can also be scaled horizontally and persists the channel index to a different bucket.
-In this configuration, the Sync Gateway nodes support your applications (Web, Mobile, IoT) as it normally does while Sync Gateway Accelerator handles the channel indexing.
+This component can also be scaled horizontally and persists the channel index to a different bucket in Couchbase Server.
+In this configuration, the Sync Gateway nodes support your applications (Web, Mobile, IoT) as normal, while Sync Gateway Accelerator handles the channel indexing.
 Separating the two workloads in distinct entities makes it possible to scale both Sync Gateway and Sync Gateway Accelerator to handle much larger write throughput.
 The diagram below represents the architecture differences with and without Sync Gateway Accelerator.

 ![](img/accelerator-comparison.png)

 ## Example

 Prior to installing Sync Gateway Accelerator you must have a running instance of Sync Gateway persisting documents to Couchbase Server.
-In this guide, we will assume the following components have already been configured.
+In this guide, we will assume the following components have already been configured, and for simplicity's sake are all running on the same host.

 - A Couchbase Server cluster is up and running with a bucket called "data_bucket".
 A bucket cannot be renamed so if you already have a bucket with a different name that's ok.
 You'll have to replace it with your bucket name where applicable in the following steps of this section.